 Definition and Importance of Vitamin D

 Vitamin D is a fat-soluble vitamin that plays a crucial role in maintaining strong bones, immune function, and overall health.
+Low vitamin D levels are prevalent in various populations, particularly among those with limited sun exposure or dietary intake.
 Often referred to as the “sunshine vitamin,” it is produced in the skin in response to sunlight exposure.
+Vitamin D insufficiency can contribute to osteoporosis, muscle weakness, and increased risk of falls, particularly in older adults.
 This essential nutrient helps the body absorb calcium and phosphorus, which are necessary for building and maintaining healthy bones.
 Without enough vitamin D, our bodies can’t absorb these minerals effectively, leading to a range of health problems.
 Deficiency in vitamin D can result in conditions such as osteoporosis, rickets, and an increased risk of infections.
 Ensuring you have enough vitamin D is vital for your overall well-being.

 Role of Vitamin D in the Body